Batmanabcdefg/AbaqusTraining/02_Lesson/readme.tex.md

 ---
 ## Footnotes
 <a name="myfootnote1">a</a>) The general rule to tabulating the field variables is: "keep the right constant, vary the left".
-As an example, suppose you have have 3 field variables.
+As an example, suppose you have 3 field variables.
 Then, one could have the following tabulation of field variable values:

 	1.0,1.0,0.0
 	2.0,1.0,0.0